Nijith-Antachen/LOGOS/README.md

-# Logos — The AI Paladin 🛡️✝️
+# Logos — The AI Paladin 🛡️✝️ (work in progress !!!!)

 > *"In the beginning was the Word, and the Word was with God, and the Word was God." — John 1:1*